-Married to Anne with two adult daughters, Tim Macindoe has been MP for Hamilton West since November 2008, and currently serves as Minister of Customs, Associate Minister of Transport and Associate Minister of Education in the National-led Government of Prime Minister Bill English.
+Married to Anne with two adult daughters, Tim Macindoe has been MP for Hamilton West since November 2008, and served as Minister of Customs, Associate Minister of Transport, and Associate Minister of Education in the National-led Government of Prime Minister Bill English in 2017.

-Tim and Anne live in the Hamilton West electorate where Anne works as a business assistant for a firm based in Te Rapa.
+Tim and Anne live in the Hamilton West electorate.
+Anne has worked as a business assistant for several Hamilton companies, and is currently working for St John.

 From 1996 – 2002 Tim was Deputy Principal of St. Peter’s School, Cambridge.
-He has also worked in public service, marketing, retail, agriculture and as a prison tutor, with breaks for overseas travel and to campaign full-time for the National Party in 2002 and 2005.
+He has also worked in public service, marketing, retail, agriculture, and as a prison tutor.
 Tim completed his first degree, a BA (Hons) majoring in History, at Otago University.
 Early in 2009 he completed his second degree, an LL.B, at the University of Waikato.

 Tim is an energetic electorate MP who is actively involved in his diverse local community.
 He served on the boards of two local schools and was subsequently Chairman of Waikato Diocesan School’s PTA for four years.
 He served for nearly five years as a trustee of Free FM, the Waikato region’s Access Radio station, and he was a member of the civic committee that organised the celebrations of Hamilton City’s 150th anniversary in 2014.

 He formerly chaired the Waikato/Bay of Plenty Regional Orchestra Steering Committee and was an inaugural member of the Orchestra Central Trust, on which he still serves.
-He is a member of many other organisations including the Waikato Chamber of Commerce, SPCA Waikato, and the Hamilton Combined Returned Services Club Inc. He served on the steering committee that led to the establishment of Sistema Waikato.
+He is a member of many other organisations including the Waikato Chamber of Commerce.
+He served on the steering committee that led to the establishment of Sistema Waikato.
 Prior to his election he served on the Melville Community Action Group.

-He is Patron of the Epilepsy Waikato Charitable Trust, an active supporter of Hamilton’s numerous ethnic organisations, and he works closely with a large number of local charities to assist with their fundraising, advocacy and other needs (even having his hair dyed blue in a successful fundraiser for the Hamilton Hydrotherapy Pool Trust project in 2008!)
-Other current roles include Vice-Patron, NZ Agricultural Fieldays Society, and Vice-President, Hamilton Citizens’ Band Society Inc.
+He is Patron of the Epilepsy Waikato Charitable Trust, Vice-President of Hamilton Citizens’ Band Society Inc., and an active supporter of Hamilton’s numerous ethnic organisations, and he works closely with a large number of local charities to assist with their fundraising, advocacy and other needs (even having his hair dyed blue in a successful fundraiser for the Hamilton Hydrotherapy Pool Trust project in 2008!)

-He has undertaken several lay ministry roles in the Anglican Church and is currently a parishioner at Holy Trinity, Forest Lake.
+He has undertaken several lay ministry roles in the Anglican Church and is currently the host MP for Prayer @ Parliament.
 His leisure activities include tramping and fishing, and he is a keen follower of cricket, rugby and the performing arts.